-We encourage mentors to provide one or two shadowing opportunities per year (if possible) and to keep in touch with their student(s) via phone, email or Skype during the rest of the year.
+We encourage mentors to provide one or two shadowing opportunities per year (if possible) and to keep in touch with their student(s) via phone, email or Skype/Facetime during the rest of the year.
 Mentors can provide students with valuable information regarding pre-health professions, industry-based professions and other exciting biology-related professions.
-Mentors may also provide advice on the application and interview processes for professional and graduate school.
+Mentors may also provide advice on the application and interview process for professional and graduate school.
 In return, our students keep the mentors connected to the University and to the School of MCB.

 There are currently over 100 participating mentors in various professions and geographic regions, and the program is always looking to recruit new members.